-This division does not apply to any project of less than one mile in length within a public street or highway or any other public right-of-way for the installation of a new pipeline or the maintenance, repair, restoration, reconditioning, relocation, replacement, removal, or demolition of an existing pipeline.
-For purposes of this section, "pipeline" includes subsurface facilities but does not include any surface facility related to the operation of the underground facility.
+- (a) This division does not apply to any project of less than one mile in length within a public street or highway or any other public right-of-way for the installation of a new pipeline or the maintenance, repair, restoration, reconditioning, relocation, replacement, removal, or demolition of an existing pipeline.
+For purposes of this section, "pipeline" includes subsurface facilities but does not include any surface facility related to the operation of the underground facility. - (b) This section shall become operative January 1, 2018.